theraot/Theraot/readme.md

   - I cannot modify `HashSet<T>` on .NET 3.5 to allow casting to `ISet<T>`
   - In the type `IGrouping<TKey, TElement>` `TKey` is covariant from .NET 4.0 onward, I cannot make it covariant in .NET 3.5.

-This features are not planned to be added or improved:
+These features are not planned to be added or improved:

   - `Environment.SpecialFolder`
   - `Environment.Is64BitProcess`